 The Engine Eleven Firehouse Gardens: 441 New Scotland Ave, Albany, NY 12208

 Two small triangle gardens located on each corner of the firehouse lawn.
-You will find red, white, and purple tulips.
-As well as Crown Imperials, nicknamed the “pineapple plant” or the “upside down tulip plant.”
+You will find soft pink, purple and white tulips.
+As well as apricot hyacinths.

 The Manning Island Garden: Manning Blvd & New Scotland Ave, Albany, NY 12208